tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/keras/layers.md

 [`class Readout`](../../tfgnn/keras/layers/Readout.md): Reads a feature out of a GraphTensor.

-[`class ReadoutFirstNode`](../../tfgnn/keras/layers/ReadoutFirstNode.md): Reads a feature from the first node of each graph conponent.
+[`class ReadoutFirstNode`](../../tfgnn/keras/layers/ReadoutFirstNode.md): Reads a feature from the first node of each graph component.

 [`class ResidualNextState`](../../tfgnn/keras/layers/ResidualNextState.md): Updates a state with a residual block.